Understanding Leukaemia

 This is a fast-moving field that has grown from knowledge gathered from mainstream stem cell transplantation.
 Immunotherapy works to improve and harness the anti-cancer effect of cells of the immune system.
 Cells may be collected from the patient themselves or may be from a donor.
 The process involves laboratory manipulation of the cells to enhance their ability to find and destroy leukaemia cells in the patient [4].

 An exciting development in Immunotherapy involves the use CAR T cells which involve taking white blood cells called T cells from patients and engineering them by altering their gene expression to be able to seek and destroy acute lymphoblastic leukaemia cells.
 This treatment is licenced in the UK for the treatment of children and young adults suffering from this particular type of leukaemia [5].
+More recently, researchers have started to develop the technology to manipulate immune cells called natural killer (NK) cells from cord blood so that these cells, called CAR-NK cells, can be used to target and destroy certain types of cancer.
+[6]

 Research Into the use of Stem Cells for Leukaemia